Jsparrow/jsparrow.github.io/docs/maven/additional-configuration.md

 # Additional Configuration

-## Setup proxy
+## Setup Proxy

-### Set forwarding in proxy
+### Set Forwarding in Proxy

-Configure your proxy to allow to reach the endpoint for our registration and licensing service at:
+Configure your proxy to allow to reach the endpoint for our licensing service at:

 ::: tip License API endpoint
 https://go.netlicensing.io/core/v2/rest
 :::

-### Define proxy for Maven
+### Define Proxy for Maven

-The proxy for maven can be defined in your maven's `settings.xml` like this:
+The proxy for maven can be defined in your Maven's `settings.xml` like this:

 ```xml
 <settings>